|| Getting into and

 Most bus and coach services go to/from the South Terminal.

-Gatwick is also well equipped for those wanting to
+Gatwick is also well equipped for those wanting to get

-involves taking the M23 then the A23
+taking the M23 then the A23

 London-Brighton Road.
-Once there the airport caters
+Once there the airport caters for

 For a low cost getaway Stansted [map],